Maxime-J/txt-secure/README.md

 Started as a modernization of kpaste from Infomaniak while it was still using outdated stuff (https://github.com/Infomaniak/kpaste/issues/11), \
 it ended up as a complete rewrite, with streamlined UI and code.

-This is not directly useable as is (public assets and back end are not provided).
+This is not directly useable as is (public assets and back end are not provided),\
+but it can be freely built.

+With corepack enabled, or yarn matching package.json `packageManager`,\
-Building it produces the same files than the ones used online.
+`yarn install --immutable && yarn build` produces the files used online.